-You may carry over up to $500 of unused Health FSA contributions from the current year to use in the following year.
-Any unused carryover amount may be rolled to the following year, not to exceed the maximum carryover limit of $500 (see example).
+Generally, you may carry over up to $500 of unused Health FSA contributions from the current year to use in the following year.
+For 2021 and 2022, all unused carryover amount may be rolled to the following year (see exceptions due to COVID).
 Unused contributions carried over to the next year are forfeited if not used in that year.

 Flexible Spending Accounts